Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

         id:"normal" //The mansion ID.
     },
     can_clear_hidden:1b, //Used by the GCN hidden mansion.
-It is set to 0b the moment the data_index matched, but not the mansion_id. in_mansion_time:X, //How many ticks have been spent in this mansion. lowest_health_moment:X, //The lowest anyone's health has ever been in this mansion. lowest_difficulty:X, //The lowest difficulty that has ever been selected in this mansion; used for score multiplier.
+It is set to 0b the moment the data_index matched, but not the mansion_id. area:X, //What area the player is in.
+This is used to unlock paths for Boos in_mansion_time:X, //How many ticks have been spent in this mansion. lowest_health_moment:X, //The lowest anyone's health has ever been in this mansion. lowest_difficulty:X, //The lowest difficulty that has ever been selected in this mansion; used for score multiplier.